edbzn/dotfiles/UPDATE_FEATURES.md

-# Force Installation Feature
+# Update Script Features

-The force installation feature allows you to reinstall your dotfiles environment completely, regardless of the current state of installed packages and configurations.
+The update script provides a robust way to update your dotfiles environment completely, regardless of the current state of installed packages and configurations.

 ## Overview

-The `force-install.sh` script provides a robust way to:
+The `update.sh` script provides a robust way to:
 - Force reinstallation of all packages and configurations
 - Override existing installations without manual cleanup
 - Support dry-run mode for testing changes